ORNL-Fusion/plsm/README.md

 Perhaps this should be done as part of the build project so that configuration options would be controlled through CMake for plsm.

-#### Boost.Timer
-This is only required for testing.
-If you turn off the `BUILD_TESTING` CMake variable, this is not required.

 #### Catch2
 Catch2 is used as the testing framework.
 It is included automatically since it is header-only, and therefore nothing needs to be done by the user.